KlonicaRadoslaw/KlonicaRadoslaw/README.md

 **`💻 .NET Developer | 🌐 ASP.NET Enthusiast | 🐳 Docker Aficionado`**

 I'm a passionate .NET developer with a strong focus on building robust and scalable web applications using ASP.NET.
 With a deep understanding of the .NET ecosystem, I enjoy leveraging its power to create efficient, high-performing solutions.
 Recently, I've been exploring Docker to containerize my applications, ensuring consistent environments and seamless deployments.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---